 Summerbird makes a wide range of chocolates: bars, truffles, dragées, molded chocolates, spread, hot chocolate mix, and more.
 Flavors are usual culprits: fruits, nuts (including marzipan), mint, and… licorice (? hmm… have to try that sometime).
 Unfortunately, it doesn’t seem like Summerbird ships to the U.S., but if you, my friend, happen to visit Copenhagen, I know the perfect gift you can bring back to me…

 Date posted: January 22, 2016.
-This entry was posted in Chocolate around the World, Featured, Outside the Bay Area and tagged bean to bar, criollo, Danish, Denmark, Peru, trinitario.
+This entry was posted in Chocolate around the World, Featured, Outside the Bay Area, Review and tagged bean to bar, criollo, Danish, Denmark, Peru, trinitario.
 Bookmark the permalink.